Today I’m talking to John Staves, Chartered Structural Engineer about the increasing number of insurance claims for subsidence.

 You would need to find out if the building still moving – ideally appoint a Structural Engineer who would carry out a detailed investigation.

-To identify the depth of your existing house foundations, a number of trail holes would need to be dug adjacent to your house (your Structural Engineer should be able to arrange this for you).
+To identify the depth of your existing house foundations, trail holes would need to be dug adjacent to your house (your Structural Engineer should be able to arrange this for you).

 In the Thames Valley, the main cause of subsidence is clay soils.